dparksports/multiviewgeometry/README.md

 ## Why another platform?

-- To support a non-vendor dependent implemenation, so there is no dependency in any major companies like NVIDA, Intel, AMD, and others.
+- To support an independent implemenation, not depending on commercial libraries provided by NVIDA, Intel, AMD, and others.

 ## What's the implementation roadmap?